 - Blanching involves a short cooking period during which vegetable enzymes are destroyed.
 If these enzymes are not destroyed they cause undesirable physical and chemical changes during freezer storage.

-- Vegetables can be blanched in boiling water, steam or in a microwave oven.
+- Vegetables can be blanched in boiling water, steam or microwave oven.
 If using boiling water, boil vegetables for 2 – 4 minutes and cool quickly.